Associate Professor of Entrepreneurship

 - Croidieu, G., Rüling, C. C., & Boutinot, A. (2016).
 How do creative genres emerge?
 The case of the Australian wine industry.
 Journal of Business Research, 69(7), 2334-2342.

-Emergence and legitimation and emergence of organizations and industries, public policies supporting entrepreneurship.
+Emergence and legitimation of organizations and industries, public policies, creative industries.

 Case study, archival methods, content analysis, topic modeling.